 The entry requirements listed here are our typical offer for this course if you wish to begin studying with us in 2019.
 They should be used as a general guide.

-All candidates must be employed in a suitable Health and/or Social Care setting, have employer support and a guarantee of work based supervision from an appropriately qualified work based supervisor (Assistant Practitioner pathway) or Registered Nurse Mentor (Nursing Associate pathway).
+All candidates must be employed in a suitable health or social care setting, have employer support and a guarantee of work-based supervision from an appropriately qualified work based supervisor (Assistant Practitioner pathway) or Registered Nurse Mentor (Nursing Associate pathway).

 Candidates must normally be employed for a minimum 30 hours per week (N.B If the apprentice works fewer than 30 hours a week the provider must extend the minimum duration of the apprenticeship (pro rata) to take account of this).

 In addition, candidates need to meet the following entry criteria:

 Candidates usually possess a minimum of Key Skills level 2 in English and maths together with (or part of) a relevant or equivalent level 3 qualification such as:

 an Advanced Apprenticeship in Health and Social Care

 - BTEC National Diploma (pass), or Certificate (merit)